DMould123/Note-Building/README.md

 - Need to update the wedding countdown page after the date has passed

 - ### 2024-11-21
-- Been working on ShirtHub and some other apps to add update my Portfolio page
+- Been working on ShirtHub and some other apps to add update my Portfolio page.
+Thinking of a possible chat app to use with as a football debate forum